finn-no/unleash-client-haskell-core/README.md

 - [ ] Create an `unleash-client-haskell-example`.

-- [ ] FOSS it and add to Hackage and Unleash docs.
+- [ ] Add project to Hackage and Unleash docs.